Ruins of the ancient Devin Castle tower over the confluence of rivers Danube and Morava. Beatiful view of Devinska Brana (Porta Hungarica).

 How to get there

 Municipal busses in Bratislava: Bus No. 29, from the city - Novy Most bus station - 30 minutes, Bus no. 28 from Devinska Nova Ves (an outer part of the Bratislava) - 15 minutes.
+See time tables.
+(Put a bus line number in a find form there.)

 For instance from the Dubravka part of the Bratislava to Devin - approximately 2 hours.
 Look at the map from the Around Bratislava (Knapsacked Travel series guidebook published by the Dajama).